Estimated reading time: 5 minutes

-Butterscotch Ginger Snaps Cookies have the same great old-fashioned snap and taste but with a twist to the recipe perfect for the holidays.
+Butterscotch Ginger Snaps Cookies have the same great old-fashioned snap and taste but with a twist to the recipe, making it perfect for the holidays.

-Plenty Of Snap In These Festive Easy Ginger Snaps Cookies
+Plenty Of Snap In These Festive Ginger Snaps Cookies

 I’ve taken the old-fashioned Ginger Snaps recipe to the next level and created a cookie that no one has ever tasted.

-I know many of you might be scratching your head wondering why and how on earth I’ve made Butterscotch Ginger Snaps.
+I know many of you might be wondering why and how on earth I’ve made Butterscotch Ginger Snaps.

 Why mess around with tradition and create a new recipe?

-This might mean you fail at some of your test recipes but other times like this, they turn out magnificent.
+This might mean you fail at some of your test recipes, but other times like this, they turn out magnificently.

-You learn what NOT to do in the process so you don’t do it again.
-Life is about experiences and baking is a science of joy.
+You learn what NOT to do in the process so you don’t repeat it.
+Life is about experiences, and baking is a science of joy.

 Old Fashioned Butterscotch Ginger Snaps

-Before we get into my Butterscotch Ginger Snaps recipe for those of you not familiar with the Ginger Snap, just think crunch.
+Before we get into my Butterscotch Ginger Snaps recipe, for those unfamiliar with the Ginger Snap, think crunch.

-If you’re craving a spiced cookie with a crunchy, chewy texture this is the cookie recipe that you want to make.
+If you’re craving a spiced cookie with a crunchy, chewy texture, this is the cookie recipe you want to make.

 What are Ginger Snaps Cookies?

-A ginger snap, ginger nut, or ginger biscuit is a globally popular biscuit based snack food, flavoured with ginger.
+A ginger snap, nut, or biscuit is a globally popular biscuit-based snack food flavored with ginger.

-Ginger snaps are flavoured with powdered ginger and a variety of other spices, most commonly cinnamon, molasses, and nutmeg. – Wikipedia
+Ginger snaps are flavored with powdered ginger and other spices, most commonly cinnamon, molasses, and nutmeg. – Wikipedia

-I’ve always been the type of person who enjoys experimenting with flavours which is what I did with these gorgeous sugared Butterscotch Ginger Snaps.
+I’ve always enjoyed experimenting with flavors, which I did with these gorgeous sugared Butterscotch Ginger Snaps.

-I was skeptical at first but it really does have a great taste and texture although I had to work with the recipe to get the correct consistency for a cookie batter.
+I was initially skeptical, but it has a great taste and texture, although I had to work with the recipe to get the correct consistency for a cookie batter.

-A really good snap for Ginger Snaps. (say that 10 times, ha)
+It’s a really good snap for Ginger Snaps. (say that ten times, ha)

-Ginger Snaps Cookies are easy to make and popular across the world and of course a huge hit in our household.
+Ginger Snaps Cookies are easy to make, widespread worldwide, and a huge hit in our household.

 How to make Sugared Butterscotch Ginger Snaps Cookies